4ym3nn/4ym3nn.github.io/content/posts/WorldWideCTF2025/emulator.md

 - Author: em07robot

 ## Description

-"Inside an emulator, reality bends - only shadows find the hidden truth."
+"Inside an emulator, reality bends—only shadows find the hidden truth."

-We are provided with a large zstd compressed file:
+We are provided with a large zstd-compressed file:

 ```bash
 └─$ zstd -d chall_dist.zst